-In the operating room, most gear to be sterilized is wrapped in special material that allows the steam to penetrate, or in pouches.
+In the operating room, most gear to be sterilized is wrapped in special paper that allows the steam to penetrate, or in pouches.
 You may need to do the same.
-Some autoclaves have two different cycles, one for each.
+Some autoclaves have different cycles, such as wrapped, unwrapped, gravity, and liquids.

-As a broad statement, “you want to make sure the autoclave you buy has the selection of cycles that you need.”
+You want to make sure the autoclave you buy has the selection of cycles that you need.
 This is in addition to question 2.
 What cycles do you need: prevac, gravity, wrapped instruments, unwrapped instruments, a drying cycle?